MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-organize/includes/3-operating-models.md

 When a central IT team adapts, it becomes an important partner in cloud adoption efforts.
 But if the central IT team doesn't adapt to the cloud or tries to use the cloud as a catalyst for tight-grained controls, it quickly becomes a blocker to adoption, innovation, and migration.

 The measures of this risk are speed and flexibility.
 The cloud simplifies adopting new technologies quickly.
-When new cloud functionality can be deployed within minutes but the central IT team's reviews add weeks or months to the deployment process, these centralized processes become a major impediment to business success.
+When new cloud functionality can be deployed within minutes but the central IT team's reviews add weeks or months to the deployment process, these centralized processes become an impediment to business success.
 When you encounter this indicator, consider alternative strategies to IT delivery.

 ## Exceptions